The one thing photographs don’t capture easily is movement. This is where panning comes into play.

 Using a flash can help if you’ve only just started learning this technique.

 You simply set the exposure for the flash, and you can vary the length of shutter speed, depending on how fast your subject is moving.

 Remember that flash only works if you’re only a few feet from your subject.
 If you’re too far away, the light won’t even reach your main point of interest, so it’s useless.

 How I Captured My Image

 From the get-go, I knew I wanted to use a slow shutter speed.
-I set my camera to manual mode, WB to daylight, focus mode to One Shot, ISO 100 and shutter speed to 1/15th.
+I set my camera to manual mode, WB to daylight, ISO to 100, and shutter speed to 1/15th.

-If you are using auto-focus, or haven’t yet made the switch to back-button focusing, make sure your shutter release doesn’t re-focus the shot when you come to take the picture.
+If you are using auto-focus, or haven’t yet made the switch to back-button focusing, make sure your shutter release doesn’t refocus.

 I increased my shutter speed to 1/30th, which meant my aperture had to drop to f/5.6, to keep the ISO at 100.